 Trojan Center food court is located on the first floor of the Trojan Center and features many popular options.
-Whether for breakfast, lunch or dinner, patrons can always depend on

-Chick-fil-A to deliver high quality taste in a sandwich, wrap or salad.
-Sub Connection offers enticing subs made with high quality meats, garden-fresh produce and fresh breads.
+Whether for breakfast, lunch or dinner, patrons can always depend on Chick-fil-A to deliver high quality taste in a sandwich, wrap or salad.
+Boar's Head offers enticing sandwiches made with high quality meats, garden-fresh produce and fresh breads.
 The portions are generous and made to-order.
-Marketplace features delicious home-style cooking like fried chicken, mashed potatoes etc. Mein Bowl offers Asian cuisine sauced and spiced with imaginative combinations of vegetables, chicken, pork or beef.
+Mein Bowl offers Asian cuisine sauced and spiced with imaginative combinations of vegetables, chicken, pork or beef.
 A meal at Mein Bowl isn't just a meal; it's a visit to another culture.
-A & W 'All American Food'' features favorites like hamburgers, cheese Coney dogs, chili cheese fries, the ever famous root beer float and much more.
+Steak and Shake features favorites like hamburgers, the ever famous milkshake and much more.
 Einstein Brothers Bagels offers a full line of bagel varieties, freshly-brewed coffees, breakfast and lunch-style sandwich options, salads, fresh juices, frozen beverages as well as soup and salad options.
 If students are in a hurry, they are able to grab a Simply-To-Go item featured in coolers near the cash registers.
 These items consist of sandwiches, salads, dessert and healthy snack options like fresh fruit cups and vegetable cups.
+Marble Slab and Great American Cookies feature homemade ice cream that can be topped with endless toppings.
+Freshly baked cookies and cookie cakes are also available to indulge in.